Before we begin the manufacturing stage, here are some technical basics.

 6. Trim the ends of the outer strands

 Make a new mark equivalent (in cm) to the distance between the end and the fold zone line.
-This mark will indicate the area to be pared with the knife.
-The idea is to have the same thickness over the entire strand when the end(s) are folded (for pumps or watch buckles).
+This mark will indicate the area to be trimmed with the knife.
+The idea is to have the same thickness over the entire strand when the end(s) are folded back (for pumps or watch buckles).

 Trim all ends indicated on the pattern.
 Be careful not to remove too much material.